Juniper/Intro-to-Using-Ansible-with-Junos-OS/README.md

 Ansible can be used with other vendors and/or software as well.
 Some include:
 * Network vendors: Arista, Cisco, Cumulus, Nokia
 * Cloud technologies: Amazon Web Server, OpenStack, VMWare
-* Operating Systems: Ubuntu, Red Hat Enterprise Linux
+* Operating systems: Ubuntu, Red Hat Enterprise Linux

 # [Wiki Contents](https://github.com/Juniper/ansible-junos-examples/wiki)
 1. Juniper and Ansible